captn3m0/electron-fingerprints/README.md

 // ["v1.4.3", "v1.4.4", "v1.4.5"]
 ```

 You can sort or filter the returned versions if needed.
+If you'd like to access the raw data, see `HACKING.md` for a schema description.

 ## supported releases

-All Stable electron releases for the following architectures are fingerprinted:
+All *Stable* electron releases for the following architectures are fingerprinted:

 - linux-x64
 - linux-arm64